Lot of youths want to apply and get registered in top football clubs and academies in Nigeria currently looking for players.

-With FCBEscola football academy you can be rest assured that you will develop your football skills to the optimum level.
+With FCBEscola football academy, you can be rest assured that you will develop your football skills to the optimum level.

 7. The International (Sports) Academy (TIA)

-The International (Sports) Academy (TIA) is a multi-sports secondary school for young boys and girls with interest in and talent and passion for sports.
+The International (Sports) Academy (TIA) is a multi-sports secondary school for young boys and girls with an interest in and talent and passion for sports.

-Ex-international football player, sports analyst and administrator and author, Chief Segun Odegbami (MON) established TIA in 2007.
+Ex-international football player, sports analyst and administrator and author Chief Segun Odegbami (MON) established TIA in 2007.